Frequently Asked Questions

 The following website offers more information about Federal Asset Sales: GovSales

-- David Robbins, Federal Acquisition Service Personal Property, firstname.lastname@example.org
+- David Robbins, Federal Acquisition Service Personal Property, firstname.lastname@example.org; and

 - Laura Scaletti, Real Property, Disposal email@example.com.